waltervanheuven/psychopy-on-rpi/README.md

 psychopy
 ```

-PsychoPy starts but many things do not work at the moment.
+PsychoPy starts but many demos do not work at the moment.
 Further testing needed.